 What is an apprenticeship?

-Learn more about the types of apprenticeships available, the sectors you could work in and the entry requirements for the route you'd like to take
+Learn more about apprenticeship schemes - the levels available, how these programmes work, the sectors you could work in and the entry requirements for the career path you're looking to take

 How apprenticeships work

-On an apprenticeship, you're employed to do a real job while studying for a formal qualification, usually for one day a week either at a college or training centre.
-By the end of your apprenticeship, you'll hopefully have gained the skills and knowledge needed to either succeed in your chosen career or progress onto the next apprenticeship level.
+By the end of your apprenticeship, you'll hopefully have gained the skills and knowledge needed to either succeed in your chosen career or progress to the next apprenticeship level.

-What you'll learn depends on the role that you're training for.
-However, apprentices in every role follow an approved study programme, which means you'll gain a nationally-recognised qualification at the end of your apprenticeship.
+What you'll learn depends on the role you're training for.
+However, all apprentices follow an approved study programme, which means you'll gain a nationally recognised qualification at the end of your apprenticeship.

 Apprenticeship levels